 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

 Embassy or Consulate of Lithuania for up-to-date information.

 More information: Schengen Convention

 If a child is travelling alone or with an accompanying adult not related to them, and the child is a resident of Lithuania, a consent letter from at least one of the parents is required.
-The consent letter should be notarised by a Lithuanian, or an Australian notary or the closest Lithuanian diplomatic office.
-The consent letter should indicate the child and accompanying adult's name, date of birth, personal identification number (if relevant), passport number and ID card (if relevant) including the issuing authority, date of issue and date of expiry.
+You will need to arrange for the letter to be notarised by a Lithuanian, or an Australian notary or the closest Lithuanian diplomatic office.
+Ensure the letter includes the child’s and accompanying adult's names, dates of birth, personal identification numbers (if relevant), passport numbers and ID cards (if relevant) including the issuing authority, date of issue and date of expiry.

 Non-EU citizens visiting Lithuania must have proof of valid travel insurance.
 If you arrive in Lithuania without travel insurance, you may be required to purchase it at the border.